 This is the first step.
 It uses the noise diode to measure the system temperature off source.
-If there is no noise diode, indicated by "caltempX" < 0, then the negative of the specified diode temperature is assumed to be the temperature of the system off source.
+If there is no noise diode, indicated by noise diode temperature less than zero, then the negative of the specified diode temperature is assumed to be the temperature of the system off source in order to calculate the necessary conversion factors.